 Second Year he died, at the time aged forty-seven years.
 Facing death he sent up memorial: “I your servant’s clan of over two hundred people, was by [Cáo] Mèngdé executed completely, there is only my younger cousin [Mǎ] Dài, able to be for my small clan’s blood and sacrifice succession, and I deeply entrust him to Your Majesty.
 I have no further words.”
 Posthumous title on Chāo as Wēi-hóu “Powerful Marquis,” his son Chéng succeeded.
 Dài’s position reached Pacifying North General, advanced in noble rank to Chéncāng Marquis.
 Chāo’s daughter was matched to King of Ānpíng [Liú] Lǐ.
 (3)

 - (1) Diǎnlüè states: [Liú] Bèi heard Chāo had arrived, was pleased and said: “I have obtained Yì Province.”
 Therefore he sent people to stop Chāo, and secretly gave troops and supplies to him.
-Chāo arrived, ordered to draw the army to camp to the city’s north, and Chāo’s arrival in not even ten days Chéngdū was defeated.
+Chāo arrived, ordered to draw the army to camp to the city’s north, and from Chāo’s arrival in not even ten days Chéngdū was defeated.

 - (2) Shānyáng-gōng Zǎijì states: Chāo because he observed [Liú] Bèi’s treatment of him was generous, with [Liú] Bèi spoke, and always called [Liú] Bèi by his appellation, Guān Yǔ was angry, and requested to kill him.
 [Liú] Bèi said: “A man in destitution come to join me, you sirs are angry, and if because he called me by appellation therefore kill him, how can this be shown to the realm Under Heaven?”
 Zhāng Fēi said: “In that case, it should be shown for etiquette.”
 The next day at the great meeting, Chāo was invited to enter, [Guān] Yǔ and [Zhāng] Fēi together held sabers and stood in attention, Chāo looked at the seating mat, did not see [Guān] Yǔ and [Zhāng] Fēi, and saw them in attention, and therefore was greatly alarmed, and therefore entirely did not again call [Liú] Bèi by his appellation.
 The next day he sighed and said: “I now thus now the reason for my defeat.
 It was calling a ruler of men by appellation, and almost was by Guān Yǔ and Zhāng Fēi killed.”
 From this afterward he was therefore respectful in serving [Liú] Bèi.

 - Your Servant Sōngzhī comments believing Chāo due to destitution joined [Liú] Bèi, received from him rank and position, how could be be so arrogant to call [Liú] Bèi by appellation?
 Moreover [Liú] Bèi had entered Shǔ, leaving Guān Yǔ to defend Jīng Province, [Guān] Yǔ never was in Yì’s lands.
 Therefore [Guān] Yǔ hearing Mǎ Chāo coming to surrender, used letter to ask Zhūgě Liàng: “Chāo’s ability can with who be compared?” and it cannot be like what the document [Shānyáng-gōng Zǎijì] says.
 How could [Guān] Yǔ with Zhāng Fēi be standing in attention?
 Ordinary people in doing something, all say it can be, and if knowing it cannot be, then do not do it.
 Chāo if he indeed called [Liú] Bèi by appellation, also is saying that he believed he should do so, and [Guān] Yǔ requesting to kill Chāo, Chāo did not hear it, but seeing the two men standing in attention, how could he from this easily know that calling by appellation was the reason, and say he was almost by Guān [Yǔ] and Zhāng [Fēi] killed?
-The speech is not reasonable, and deeply can be angrily resented.
+The speech is not logical, and deeply can be angrily resented.
 Yuán Wěi, Yuè Zī and the rest’s various writings, are filthy, random, false, and wrong, like this sort, and their danger is beyond description.

 - (3) Diǎnlüè states: Previously at Chāo entering Shǔ, his lesser wife Dǒng and son Qiū, remained and depended on Zhāng Lǔ.
 [Zhāng] Lǔ was defeated, Excellency Cáo captured them, bestowed Dǒng on Yán Pǔ, and gave Qiū over to [Zhāng] Lǔ, and [Zhāng] Lǔ with his own hand killed him.